History of Banking In India PDF Download: Check the Details of Evolution Before And After Independence, Components, and Role

 Nationalisation of Banks in India

-Under the Banking Regulation Act, of 1949, the nationalisation of banks was done and the Reserve Bank of India was nationalized in 1949.
-Here we have provided the list of nationalisation of banks in India along with the history of banking in India for your reference.
+Under the Banking Regulation Act, of 1949, the nationalization of banks was done and the Reserve Bank of India was nationalized in 1949.

 About Regional Rural Banks in India